nealsaxena27/CS103-Project/README.md

 https://erbium84.github.io/CS103_Project/

 ## index.html
 This is the document for the home page.
 All content required has been completely done by me.
-All pages have been interlinked with each other completely.
+All pages have been interlinked with each other completely.<br>
 Update [02-Nov-23]: updated main -> index due to github restrictions
                     changed the background to look less dated amongst other visual changes